bueler/stokes-ice-tutorial/README.md

   * In `stage3/` and `stage4/`, reading a `.msh` for the base mesh is easy but it requires code modifications.
   * In `stage4/`, adding a surface mass balance model is easy but it requires code modifications.

-## other glacier-related solvers using Firedrake
+### other solvers

+Here are two open-source glacier solvers using Firedrake:

-  * I wrote an earlier open-source Stokes solver for glaciology.
+  * I wrote an earlier open-source Stokes solver for glaciology, in the `py/stokes/` directory [in my McCarthy materials](https://github.com/bueler/mccarthy/tree/master/py/stokes).
 It uses the same Firedrake/PETSc/Gmsh/Paraview stack.
-See the `py/stokes/` directory [in my McCarthy materials](https://github.com/bueler/mccarthy/tree/master/py/stokes).

   * [Icepack](https://icepack.github.io/) by Dan Shapero and others is a general-purpose glacier and ice-sheet modeling framework based on Firedrake.